 Generate a license for the customer (tenant ID and name), and sign the license by using the certificate's private key.
 You must pass the following parameters to the axutil genlicense command to create the license file.

-Parameter name Description file The name of your license file. licensecode The name of your license code (from Microsoft Visual Studio). certificatepath The path of your certificate's private key. password The password for your certificate's private key. customer The customer's tenant name (from the screen shot under step 1). serialnumber The customer's tenant ID (labeled "Serial number" in the screen shot). expirationdate Optional: The expiration date for the license. usercount Optional: The number of users that custom validation logic can use as required.
+Parameter name Description file The name of your license file. licensecode The name of your license code (from Microsoft Visual Studio). certificatepath The path of your certificate's private key. password The password for your certificate's private key. customer The customer's tenant name (from the screen shot under step 1). serialnumber The customer's tenant ID (labeled "Serial number" in the screen shot). expirationdate Optional: The expiration date for the license. usercount Optional: The number that custom validation logic can use as required.
+This could be users, but is not limited to users.

 Here is an example.